StackSquirrel/lxd-blog/index.md

 layout : home
 ---

-Welcome to the new blog.
+Welcome to the new LXD blog.